12th September, 2019

-When asbestos materials are damaged they release tiny fibres which, if breathed in can cause serious and often fatal diseases.
-But what should you do if accidental asbestos exposure occurs on site?
+When asbestos materials are damaged they release tiny fibres which can cause serious and often fatal diseases.
+So what should you do if accidentally disturb asbestos?
 These simple steps can help protect your health if you think you have disturbed asbestos materials.

-Asbestos is a dangerous material if disturbed.
-When asbestos materials are damaged they release tiny fibres which, if breathed in can cause serious and often fatal asbestos diseases.
-Without the proper controls in place, removing or disturbing asbestos materials is very high risk.
-So high risk, that asbestos claimed the number one spot on our top 5 health risks.
-But what should you do if asbestos materials are disturbed and accidental asbestos exposure occurs?
+Without the proper controls in place, removing or disturbing asbestos materials is a very high risk.
+It's so high risk, that asbestos claimed the number one spot on our top 5 health risks.

-Unfortunately, accidental asbestos disturbance does still happen.
+Unfortunately, even with the laws on asbestos surveys and asbestos controls in place, accidental asbestos disturbance does still happen.
 Either because the person isn't aware of the presence of asbestos, or doesn't realise the danger.
-Acting fast is crucial to prevent the spread of deadly asbestos fibres, and make the area safe.

 Almost anywhere.

-Asbestos disturbance is more common than you might think.
-Because asbestos materials can be anywhere, it was used in thousands of building products.
+Asbestos was used in thousands of building products.
 In walls, ceilings, floors, doors, insulation, cladding, partitions, voids and panels.
 On tanks, boilers, pipework and structural elements.
 Asbestos was a highly popular material before it was banned in the UK in 1999.
 Any building built before this date is likely to contain asbestos in some form.

 Large amounts of asbestos were used in new and refurbished buildings before 2000, therefore a large number of buildings still contain some form of asbestos.

-Workers within the construction industry are highly likely to come across asbestos during the course of their work.
-Around 40 trades people a week die from past asbestos exposure.
+Workers within the construction industry are highly likely to come across asbestos during their work.
+Around 40 tradespeople a week die from past asbestos exposure.
 Despite the rules and regulations in places surrounding asbestos, accidents do happen, and materials can be uncovered during demolition that were not picked up in the asbestos survey.
-What should you do in these instances?

-You should evacuate the area as quickly as possible, providing it is safe to do so.
+Evacuate the area as quickly as possible, providing it is safe to do so.

-If there is dust or debris on your clothing, you should stay put, get help and put on respiratory protective equipment (RPE) to minimise the risk of breathing in dangerous fibres.
-RPE suitable for protection from asbestos fibres should be used, usual practice is a P3 filter.
-Don't move around if you are contaminated.
-This will spread asbestos fibres and put yourself and others at further danger.
+If there is dust or debris on your clothing, you should stay put, get help and put on respiratory protective equipment (RPE*) to minimise the risk of breathing in dangerous fibres.

 You should take the necessary measures to prevent the spread of asbestos.

 Wipe yourself down with damp rags (damping down dust prevents the fibres from becoming airborne).
-Never dry brush or rub down with your hands, this will put the light asbestos fibres back into the air and means more chance of breathing them in.
+Never dry brush or rub down with your hands - this will put the light asbestos fibres back into the air and means more chance of breathing them in.

 You will need to dispose of your clothes as asbestos waste or have them cleaned by a specialist laundry.
 The rags used should also be disposed of as asbestos waste.
 You should also shower and wash your hair, as fibres can attach to body hair.

-The client should be notified and at this point, an asbestos surveyor or licensed contractor should be consulted, to sample the material and can then advise you on the type of asbestos and the risk level.
-For example, asbestos containing cement products are lower risk than asbestos insulation boards.
+If you have already had an asbestos survey carried out (which you should for construction work), the asbestos surveyor may need to visit again to sample the newly found material.
+They can then get it tested and advise you on the type of asbestos and the risk level.
+For example, asbestos-containing cement products are at lower risk than asbestos insulation boards.

-Once the asbestos that has been disturbed has been cleaned up, the asbestos containing material should either be sealed and labelled, so it is easily identified in the future, or removed.
+Once the asbestos that has been disturbed has been cleaned up, the asbestos-containing material should either be sealed and labelled (so it is easily identified in the future), or removed.

 After exposure has occurred and it is confirmed that asbestos fibres have been released and workers exposed to this in an uncontrolled manner, you should report the incident to the HSE under the Reporting of Injuries, Diseases and Dangerous Occurrences (RIDDOR) Regulations, as a dangerous occurrence.